 Last week With Jack hit a huge milestone.
-My book of customers is now worth over a quarter of a million pounds.
+I've sold over a quarter of a million pounds.
 This isn’t an arbitrary number.
 There’s a reason it’s an important milestone.

 Before launch—when all I had was an idea and a scrappy MVP with little traction—a string of insurers passed on working with me.
 Most of them said the same thing: